netxms/netxms-doc/admin/appendix.rst

         - Hostname,then IP - hostname, then syslog message source IP address
     - IP,then hostname
     - Yes
+  * - Syslog.ParseUnknownSourceMessages
+    - Enable or disable parsing of syslog messages received from unknown sources.
+    - false
+    - No
   * - Syslog.RetentionTime
     - Retention time in days for stored syslog messages.
 All messages older than specified will be deleted by housekeeping process.